pndaproject/pnda-heat-templates/ENVIRONMENTS.md

 | *Example value:* | 'master' |

 ### Deployment from tarballs releases
-When deploying, one can choose to deploy from tarball files (releases) rather than from the git repository. the _platform_uri_ parameter is superseded by the _platform_git_repo_uri_ definition.
-Meaning that if _platform_git_repo_uri_ is defined it git based deployment takes precedence.
+When deploying, one can choose to deploy from a tarball archive of platform-salt rather than from the git repository.
+If _platform_git_repo_uri_ is defined git based deployment takes precedence, so make sure the _platform_git_repo_uri_ setting is removed if the tarball method is chosen.
+The platform-salt tarball can be served from the [PNDA mirror server](#mirror-usage).
+To create the platform salt tarball, first clone then platform-salt from github then run the command `tar zcf platform-salt.tar.gz platform-salt/`.

 * **platform_uri**